Office of the Chief Information Officer

 |Go to the Information Security Website|

-The use of information and information technology are increasingly important to MUSC's ability to meet its mission.
-The overall objective of MUSC's information security program is to protect information from loss, corruption, and unauthorized access, use and disclosure, while facilitating its availability to authorized users.
+The overall objective of MUSC's information security program is to protect information from loss, corruption and unauthorized access, use and disclosure, while facilitating its availability to authorized users.
 Likewise, compliance requirements relating to information security are becoming more prevalent in the legal, regulatory and contractual environments in which MUSC operates.
-Appropriate governance is necessary to provide strategic direction, and to verify that resources are sufficient, such that information security objectives can be achieved, and compliance requirements can be met, across the MUSC enterprise.

 Elements of the enterprise information security program